Platform plugins¶

 There are two ways to manage platform plugins in YARF:

-1. pip: We can install and delete the plugin to YARF using pip, for example:
+pip: We can install and delete the plugin to YARF usingpip, for example:pip install /path/to/your/plugin/directory/platform_A

 pip uninstall yarf_plugin_platform_A